 Students should have at least a GCSE Grade 6 in English language or English literature and a GCSE Grade 6 in history, art or religious education.

-Students will benefit from gallery and museum visits as well as links to the Association of Art Historians.
+- What activities enrich this subject? - Students will benefit from gallery and museum visits as well as links to the Association of Art Historians.

 Latin